 Denis Gutierrez-Marcos killed man after taxi dispute in September 2020; fired into crowd, striking two, in October 2020

-MINEOLA, N. Y. – Nassau County District Attorney Anne T. Donnelly announced that an alleged MS-13 member pleaded guilty to murder and related charges for two shooting incidents in Hempstead in 2020 and is expected to be sentenced to 20 years to life in prison when he is sentenced on March 23.
+MINEOLA, N. Y. – Nassau County District Attorney Anne T. Donnelly announced that an alleged MS-13 member was sentenced today to 20 years to life in prison for murder and related charges for two shooting incidents in Hempstead in 2020.

-Dennis Gutierrez-Marcos, a/k/a Inqueto, 20, pleaded guilty yesterday before Judge Tammy Robbins to one count of Murder in the Second Degree (an A-I felony), one count of Attempted Murder in the Second Degree (a B violent felony) and Criminal Possession of a Weapon in the Second Degree (a C violent felony).
-The defendant was remanded and the NCDA is recommending a sentence of 25 years to life in prison.
+Denis Gutierrez-Marcos, a/k/a Inqueto, 20, pleaded guilty on February 9, 2023, before Judge Tammy Robbins to one count of Murder in the Second Degree (an A-I felony), one count of Attempted Murder in the Second Degree (a B violent felony) and Criminal Possession of a Weapon in the Second Degree (a C violent felony).
+The defendant was sentenced today to 20 years to life in prison.
+The NCDA recommended a sentence of 25 years to life in prison.

 DA Donnelly said that, according to the investigation, on September 6, 2020, just before 4 a.m., the defendant was in taxi-cab minivan heading toward High Street in Hempstead, with two passengers and a driver.
 A passenger seated in the front seat had gotten into a verbal dispute with another passenger in the rear.
 When the passenger in the rear seat exited the vehicle, he continued to yell at the passenger seated in the front through the window.
 Gutierrez-Marcos, who was seated behind the driver, leaned forward, and shot the victim through the open window.
 He instructed the taxi driver to leave the scene.
 The bullet struck the victim in the left shoulder, and he fell backwards.
 A friend of the victim, Edwin Guerrero Hernandez, was sitting outside a High Street address when he saw the incident.
 Hernandez chased the vehicle and attempted to open the front passenger door.
 Again, the defendant fired through the window striking Hernandez.
 Hernandez was transported to Nassau University Medical center where he was pronounced deceased.